-As we have seen above, the case $\alpha=1$ (Eq.~\eqref{eq:alpha=1}) corresponds to summation over \emph{oriented maps}, while the cases $\alpha=2$ and $\alpha=\frac{1}{2}$ correspond to summation over \emph{non-oriented maps} (Eqs.~\eqref{eq:alpha=2}, \eqref{eq:alpha=1/2}) with some simple coefficients which depend only on general features of the map, such as the number of the vertices.
-Thus one can expect that the coefficient $\vagueweight_M(\gamma)$ should be interpreted as a kind of \emph{measure of non-orientability of a given map $M$}.
+As we have seen above, the case $\alpha=1$ corresponds to a summation over \emph{oriented maps} (Eq.~\eqref{eq:alpha=1}), while the cases $\alpha=2$ and $\alpha=\frac{1}{2}$ correspond to a summation over \emph{non-oriented maps} (Eqs.~\eqref{eq:alpha=2}, \eqref{eq:alpha=1/2}) with some simple coefficients which depend only on some general features of the map, such as the number of the vertices.
+Thus one can expect that the hypothetical weight $\vagueweight_M(\gamma)$ should be interpreted as a kind of \emph{measure of non-orientability of a given map $M$}.